 We scored Casper’s mattress at a 6 using our scale starting with 1 and going to a firmer 10.
 True to the company’s claims, this feel is remarkably versatile and should provide the right blend of support and comfort.
 The way you answer the questions on Helix’s will determine the firmness, between 2 and 9.
 The Medium iterations, which include Dusk, also falls within that Medium-Firm range.

 Both beds have a quick responding top layer, which means you should settle quickly into the foams that immediately conform to your body’s shape.
 Pressing on the mattresses with your hand, you should feel the surface bounce or push back as the materials snap back into place instantaneously.
 These designs were built to accommodate most bodies in all positions, with a particular emphasis on combination sleepers that like to swap back and forth.

 Casper’s goal of universality is built by using graduated firmnesses in their bed so that individuals of all weights should feel a balance of pressure relief and spine alignment whether they sink deeper or are settled closer to the top of the bed.
-Zoning in the third layer should help keep even rounder body shapes securely aligned.
+Zoning in the second layer should help keep even rounder body shapes securely aligned.

 In Helix Dusk, most sleepers should likewise feel comfortably balanced, though the coil unit may give the mattress a slightly different feel than Casper’s all-foam construction.
 If your tastes and preferences are more specific, Helix has the potential to offer more choices and distinct experiences.

 The overall experience of Casper for an average-sized sleeper should feel like their body is gently cradled near the surface.
 There is a moderate bounce as well as a quick response time that helps with repositioning, which should not be a struggle in this mattress.